redhat-openstack/packstack/README.md

 ## Developing

-**Warning:**
-this procedure installs **openstack-puppet-modules** containing code that has not been upstreamed and fully tested yet and as such will not be as robust as the other install procedures.
-It is recommended to install from **RPM** instead.

-To ease development of **Packstack** and **openstack-puppet-modules**, it can be useful to install from *git* such that updates to the git repositories are immediately effective without reinstallation of packstack and **openstack-puppet-modules**.
+To ease development of **Packstack**, it can be useful to install from *git* such that updates to the git repositories are immediately effective without reinstallation.

-To do this, start with a minimal **Fedora 21** installation.
+To do this, start with a minimal **CentOS 7** installation.
 Then remove any relevant packages that might conflict:

-    $ yum -y erase openstack-{packstack*,puppet-modules}
+    $ yum -y erase openstack-packstack*,puppet-*

 Disable **SELinux** by changing "`enforcing`" to "`permissive`" in `/etc/sysconfig/selinux`, then reboot to allow service changes to take effect